Lana, Guardian Angel

 As Erela stared at Uriel, she saw him slowly calm down to the captain’s words.

-Uriel then spun around, preparing to leave when Erela parted her lips.
-She braced herself for what she was going to say next.
+Uriel turned on his heel, striding to the exit when Erela parted her lips.
+She clenched her fists, bracing herself for what she was about to say.

 “Uriel,” she called out to him.
-Uriel hummed in response and then gave her a side-ways glance.
+Uriel hummed in response and gave her a sideways glance.

 “During the attack . . .
 Raziel, he, was there,” Erela choked out.
 Her thoughts were still muddled, but she wouldn’t forget who threw her into the pillar, knocking her unconscious.